 Why creative work lives here

-Over the next three decades, creative works within the college would expand to include:
+Over the next three decades, creative works within the school would expand to include:

 - Technical art